 In June, Aisha noticed an uptick in email subscribers.

-And then, starting in July, the podcast started to gain traction on Spotify, and the number of listeners exploded.
+And then, starting in July, the podcast started to gain traction on Spotify, and the number of people following the podcast exploded.

-Aisha comments: "I honestly have no idea how traffic on Spotify picked up.
-I think it was from people sharing on social and then the Spotify algorithm started to recognize it and started recommending it."
+Aisha comments: "I think when people started sharing the podcast on social the Spotify algorithm started to recognize it and started recommending it."

 Ultimately, as a podcaster, you want to create a show that resonates with an audience.
 What does resonance look like?
 Two things: